Korea Aerospace Research Institute: SaTReC

-Regional Navigation Satellite System (RNSS)

-Korea Positioning System (KPS)
+Korean Positioning System (KPS)

-South Korea plans to spend 4 trillion won ($3.56 billion) on building KPS by 2035 by launching seven new satellites — three into geosynchronous orbit and four into inclined geosynchronous orbit.
-South Korea and the U.S. signed an agreement on “civil global navigation satellite systems cooperation,” under which the U.S. will support South Korea developing its own GPS, named Korean Positioning System (KPS).
+South Korea plans to spend 4 trillion won ($3.56 billion) on building its own Regional Navigation Satellite System (RNSS), named Korean Positioning System (KPS).
+It plans launching seven new satellites by 2035 — three into geosynchronous orbit and four into inclined geosynchronous orbit.
+South Korea and the U.S. signed an agreement on "civil global navigation satellite systems cooperation", under which the U.S. will support South Korea developing KPS.
 The two governments plan to work together to ensure compatibility and enhance interoperability of GPS and KPS for civil purposes.